The psychotherapist-patient privilege, a California evidentiary privilege set forth in California Evidence Code 1014, provides that:

 - assisting in scientific research on a mental or emotional condition.12

-Example: Gregory is charged with multiple forms of sex crimes against a child.
+Example: Gregory is charged with multiple forms of Penal Code 288a PC oral copulation with a child.
 If convicted, he could face a very long prison sentence.

 Gregory hears from another inmate in jail about a sex offender treatment program.
 If he is accepted into the program, he could receive a much shorter prison sentence.